General

 This is the same method that has been used for centuries in church windows and period homes, giving each panel its authentic character and lasting quality.
 Unlike printed or imitation glass, our stained glass has real depth, colour variation, and craftsmanship that you can see and feel.

-All of our doors and frames are made exclusively from solid hardwood, offering outstanding durability and longevity — with proper care, they can last over 40 years.
+All of our doors and frames are made exclusively from solid hardwood, offering outstanding durability and longevity.
+With proper care, they can last over 40 years.
 This level of quality means they come at a higher price than engineered, non-solid, or softwood alternatives.
 We work with two types of timber: Oak and Sapele.
 For painted finishes, we recommend oak for its strength and smooth texture.
 If you're after a natural wood grain look, sapele is ideal thanks to its rich, beautiful grain.

 Delivery